North Brunswick Township High School: Student body

-As of the 2021–22 school year, the school had an enrollment of 1,883 students and 154.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.2:1.
-There were 439 students (23.3% of enrollment) eligible for free lunch and 61 (3.2% of students) eligible for reduced-cost lunch.

 The school is both economically and ethnically diverse.
 As of 2014-15, the student body was 30% Hispanic, 24% White, 24% Asian, and 21% Black.
 Economically, the school enrolls students who come from high-income to low-income backgrounds.

 Nearly 90% of the 1,800 students at NBTHS go on to institutions of higher education, with many choosing to attend Rutgers University, the nearby state university.
 The school has sent students to the summer programs at the Governor's School of New Jersey summer program and the Johns Hopkins University Center For Talented Youth.
 The school offers over fifteen Advanced Placement (AP) courses and had over 20 AP scholars for the 2005-06 school year.

 Awards, recognition, and rankings

 For the 1999-2000 school year, North Brunswick Township High School was awarded the National Blue Ribbon Schools Program Award of Excellence by the United States Department of Education, the highest award an American school can receive.

-U.S. News & World Report in 2022 ranked North Brunswick Township High School #166 out of 445 schools in the state for their Best High School Report and #4,701 nationally.
+U.S. News & World Report in 2022 ranked North Brunswick Township High School 166th of 445 schools in the state for their Best High School Report and #4,701 nationally.

 The school was the 145th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 158th in the state of 328 schools in 2012, after being ranked 143rd in 2010 out of 322 schools listed.
 The magazine ranked the school 132nd in 2008 out of 316 schools.
 The school was ranked 130th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Schooldigger.com ranked the school 177th out of 376 public high schools statewide in its 2010 rankings (a decrease of 9 positions from the 2009 rank) which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy and mathematics components of the High School Proficiency Assessment (HSPA).

 In the 2018-2019 school year, the school was recognized as a Green Ribbon School by the United States Department of Education for its efforts on sustainability.